-There are few ways in which you can add Python to Windows PATH.
-In this post, I’ll share with you two methods that you can use to add Python to Windows path:
+There are few ways to add Python to Windows PATH.
+In this guide, you’ll see two methods to add Python to Windows path:

-- Via the installation of a recent version of Python; and
+- Via the installation of a recent version of Python

 Finish the installation, and you should be good to go.

 Alternatively, you may manually add the paths into the Environment variables.

 Method 2: Manually add Python to Windows Path